Danny Forster: Television producer

 In 2007, Forster became an executive producer as well as the host of Build It Bigger.
 He also took on another project for Discovery, as the host and executive producer of a four-part series, Build It Bigger: Rebuilding Greensburg.
 Airing in 2008 on Planet Green, a network dedicated to sustainable living, Rebuilding Greensburg documented the struggle of a small town in Kansas not just to rebuild after a devastating tornado, but also to reinvent itself as the first LEED platinum-certified eco-town in America.

 Forster's next major producing project was the Emmy Award-winning documentary miniseries Rising: Rebuilding Ground Zero, which he created and co-executive produced with Steven Spielberg.
-Rising aired on the Discovery Channel and the Science Channel on September 11, 2011, ten years after the attack on the World Trade Center; in deference to the significance of the project, Rising aired commercial-free, and had a simultaneous international premiere.
+Rising aired on the Discovery Channel and the Science Channel on September 11, 2011, ten years after the attack on the World Trade Center.
 In six one-hour episodes, filmed over a three-year period, the series chronicles the vast effort to rebuild and reimagine lower Manhattan in the wake of 9/11.
 Rising was one of five nominees for the 2012 Emmy Award for Outstanding Historical Programming—Long Form, and won an Emmy Award for Outstanding Individual Achievement in a Craft: Graphic Design and Art Direction (Dbox), as well as won for Promotional Announcement.

 In 2014, Forster was the executive producer and on-screen host of a three-part documentary series for Discovery International called How China Works.

 The show focused on urbanization, innovation, and the growth of the middle class.
-The ambitious scope brought Forster to all parts of the country and to locales as distinct as a pig farm, an eco-city, Shanghai Tower, and the Shenzhen market.
-It examined, among other topics, the unprecedented expansion of high-speed rail, China's fiscal policy in the face of the 2008 financial crisis, changes in the diet of the middle class, and the government's ambitious space program.
+The show examined, among other topics, the expansion of high-speed rail, China's fiscal policy in the face of the 2008 financial crisis, changes in the diet of the middle class, and the government's ambitious space program.
 How China Works received seven million hits in its first six hours of being available online.